vboyev-MSFT/defender-docs/defender-office-365/air-examples.md

 ## Example: A user-reported phishing message launches an investigation playbook

 A user receives an email that looks like a phishing attempt.
-The user reports the message using the [Microsoft Report Message or Report Phishing add-ins](submissions-users-report-message-add-in-configure.md), which results in the following actions:

-- The submission is added to the **User reported** tab of the **Submissions** page in the Microsoft Defender portal at <https://security.microsoft.com/reportsubmission?viewid=user>.
-- Depending on the [user reported settings](submissions-user-reported-messages-custom-mailbox.md), the message is sent to Microsoft for analysis directly by the user submission or by an admin from the **User reported** page.
-- An alert is triggered by the **Email reported by user as malware or phish** [alert policy](/purview/alert-policies#threat-management-alert-policies), which automatically launches the investigation playbook.
+The user reports the message using the [Microsoft Report Message or Report Phishing add-ins](submissions-users-report-message-add-in-configure.md), which results in an alert that's triggered by the **Email reported by user as malware or phish** [alert policy](/purview/alert-policies#threat-management-alert-policies), which automatically launches the investigation playbook.

-During the root investigation phase, various aspects of the reported email message are assessed.
+Various aspects of the reported email message are assessed.
 For example:

-- The identified threat type.
+- The identified threat type
-- Who sent the message.
+- Who sent the message
-- Where the message was sent from (sending infrastructure).
+- Where the message was sent from (sending infrastructure)
-- Whether other instances of the message were delivered or blocked.
+- Whether other instances of the message were delivered or blocked
-- An assessment from our analysts.
+- The tenant landscape, including similar messages and their verdicts through email clustering
-- Whether the message is associated with any known campaigns.
+- Whether the message is associated with any known campaigns
 - And more.

-After the root investigation is complete, the playbook provides a list of recommended actions to take on the original message and the associated _entities_ (for example, attached files, included URLs, and recipients).
+The playbook evaluates and automatically resolves submissions where no action is needed (which frequently happens on user reported messages).
+For the remaining submissions, a list of recommended actions to take on the original message and the associated _entities_ (for example, attached files, included URLs, and recipients) is provided:

-Next, several threat investigation and hunting steps are done:

 - Identify similar email messages via email cluster searches.
-- Share the signal with other platforms (for example, [Microsoft Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection)).
 - Determine whether any users clicked through any malicious links in suspicious email messages.
-- Determine whether other users reported similar messages in [Exchange Online Protection](eop-about.md) (EOP) and [Microsoft Defender for Office 365](mdo-about.md).
-- Determine whether a user is compromised.
-This check uses signals across Office 365, [Microsoft Defender for Cloud Apps](/cloud-app-security), and [Microsoft Entra ID](/azure/active-directory), correlating any related user activity anomalies.

-During the hunting phase, risks and threats are assigned to various hunting steps.
+- Risks and threats are assigned.
 For more information, see [Details and results of an automated investigation](air-view-investigation-results.md).

-Remediation is the final phase of the playbook.
-During this phase, remediation steps are taken, based on the investigation and hunting phases.
+- Remediation steps.
 For more information, see [Remediation actions in Microsoft Defender for Office 365](air-remediation-actions.md).

 ## Example: A security administrator triggers an investigation from Threat Explorer